-- In addition to the following appointment requirements, an after-hours answering machine or service must provide instructions to the patient that is calling on what to do in case of an emergency or urgent situation. - The average in-office waiting time is thirty (30) minutes or less from the time of the patient's appointment. - An ASH member must be able to schedule an urgent appointment within twenty-four (24) hours of the patient's first contact with the office. - An ASH member must be able to schedule a non-urgent appointment within seven (7) calendar days of a patient's first contact with the office.
+- The average in-office waiting time is thirty (30) minutes or less from the time of the client's appointment. - An ASH member must be able to schedule a non-urgent appointment within seven (7) calendar days of a client's first contact with the office.